zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 This document is for modders looking to incorporate this mod into their own content packs.
 For users, install the mod as usual from the link above.

-NOTE: The below guide applies only to version 1.2.1 (which at this time is in testing and an optional download on Nexus).
-Version 1.0.0 is an initial release that supports only the 'flavor inherit' feature needed to make flavored meads work.
-1.2.1 will be moved to main download eventually once testing is finished.

 ## Use
 This mod reads extra data defined the [`CustomData` field in `OutputItem`](https://stardewvalleywiki.com/Modding:Machines#Item_processing_rules), which is a map of arbitrary string keys to string values intended for mod use.
 Since